w3c/wcag-act-rules/content/rules/8fc3b6/proposed.md

 ## Assumptions

-The `object` element is not rendered for presentational purposes.
-If the `object` is decorative and not [marked as decorative][] then the rule might fail but the success criterion might still be satisfied.
+_There are currently no assumptions_

 ## Accessibility Support

+Some screen readers announce `object` elements even if they do not have an accessible name, while other skip the element.
+If an `object` is used to render decorative content, to ensure it is [marked as decorative][] and can be ignored by all major screen readers a presentational role is necessary.

 The [MIME type][] of the resource embedded in the `data` attribute impacts how the [accessible name][] of the `object` is computed.
 For example, `object` embedding [image MIME type][] may use their `alt` attribute to compute their [accessible name][], but `object` embedding [audio or video MIME types][] may not.
 An `object` does not officially support the use of an `alt` so this may behave differently according to the browser used.